MoketeTyabekana/MoketeTyabekana/README.md

 Software Engineer (Front-end Developer) | Graphics & UI/UX Designer
 -------------------------------------------------------------------

 I am a passionate and dedicated Front-End Developer with a strong foundation in HTML, CSS, JavaScript, React, Tailwind and Bootstrap.
 With experience in UI/UX design and graphic design, I blend creativity and technical expertise to deliver user-centric solutions.
-I hold certifications in responsive web design, web programming foundations, and IT support.
-My goal is to leverage my skills to help businesses grow in the digital space and provide innovative solutions for users.

 *   🌍  I'm based in South Africa
 *   ✉️  You can contact me at [emtyabekana@gmail.com](mailto:emtyabekana@gmail.com)